 Credit Report and Credit Score

-A lot of people still confuse credit report from credit score and vice versa.
+A lot of people in Virginia still confuse credit report from credit score and vice versa.

 A credit report is a detailed documentation of your credit made by three authorized credit bureaus namely, Experian, Equifax and TransUnion.
 The said bureaus are the ones responsible in making a summary of your overall credit acquisition that will be used in determining your credit score.

 Meanwhile, a credit score is a 3-digit numerical value that reflects your creditworthiness as an individual.
 This information is derived from your credit report which is usually given by FICO and it ranges from 300 to 900, with 900 being the highest possible score.

 Think of your credit report and score as school report card and marks you got respectively.
 Both show how well you did in school but one gives you a general idea while the other gives you definitive ones in relation to prescribed standards of performance.
 A credit report will show is like a report card since it gives you an overall view of how fulfilled your debt obligations.
 On the other hand, a credit score gives you a numerical value of how well you behaved compared to other borrowers.

 If you have an exceptional credit report, it is very likely that you will also have a high credit score.
 But if your credit report has a lot of missed or late payments, then it will not bode well for your credit score too.
 Click Here, to get your free annual credit report tips.

 A car loan is essentially an installment type of credit.
 Since part of your credit score is derived from the type of credit used, acquiring a car loan can either make or break your credit.